3D-e-Chem/3D-e-Chem-VM/README.md

 Add box to Vagrant with

 ```
-vagrant box add --name NLeSC/3D-e-Chem --box-version <version> packer_virtualbox-iso_virtualbox.box
+vagrant box add --name nlesc/3d-e-chem --force packer_virtualbox-iso_virtualbox.box
 ```
-Where `<version>` is higher than box on https://atlas.hashicorp.com.

-Then use steps described at Usage chapter.
+Then use steps described at Usage chapter in a new directory.